buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/Types/IfcFireSuppressionTerminalTypeEnum.md

 # IfcFireSuppressionTerminalTypeEnum

-The _IfcFireSuppressionTerminalTypeEnum_ defines the range of different types of fire suppression terminal that can be specified.
+The _IfcFireSuppressionTerminalTypeEnum_ defines the range of different types of fire suppression terminal that can be specified.<!-- end of definition -->

 > HISTORY  New type in IFC2x2.